drawthingsai/draw-things-comfyui/README.md

 **Via ComfyUI-Manager (Recommended)**
-- Search for `ComfyUI-DrawThings-gRPC` in the ComfyUI-Manager and install.
+- Search for `Draw Things` in the ComfyUI-Manager and install.

 **Manual Installation**
 - Clone this repository into your `ComfyUI/custom_nodes` directory: